JunheeKim0/cine-SR/README.md

 * Please check the **original DiffAE repository license** before using or redistributing this code.
 * You are responsible for complying with all dataset licenses, IRB/ethics regulations, and local laws when using cardiac cine MRI data.

-We gratefully acknowledge the authors of **Diffusion Autoencoders** for releasing their code and models.
+We gratefully acknowledge the authors of **Diffusion Autoencoders** for releasing their code and models and also ilhae😀.

 ---